-Whether you are a seasoned rider or a new fan of cycling, let this map be your gateway to a world of new experiences.
+Whether you are a seasoned rider or a new fan of cycling, let Bicycling in Virginia be your gateway to a world of new experiences.

 There is something for everyone:

-- The commonwealth's 838 miles of United States Bicycle Routes 1 and 76
+- The Commonwealth’s 838 miles of United States Bicycles Routes 1 and 76

 - The Virginia Capital Trail, connecting the colonial capital of Williamsburg with the modern capital of Richmond